Fighting for Families and Youth

 Appeals and COVID-19

 We’ve used appeals to address the unique challenges of the COVID-19 crisis.
-For example, many foster care agencies abruptly canceled in-person visits for parents with their children and many in-person services are no longer available for clients.
+For example, many foster system agencies abruptly canceled in-person visits for parents with their children and many in-person services are no longer available for clients.
 The Courts have delayed or denied many hearings.
 As a result, many parents are at risk of losing their parental rights permanently.